Lemoncode/webcomponents-react/README.md

 ### Use WC on React

-In previous examples, we saw that React supports only primitive data pass down through properties that means we can not pass objects, arrays or callbacks.
+In previous examples, we saw that React supports `only primitive data` pass down through properties.
+That means we can not pass objects, arrays or callbacks.
 We have even noted that handling events with React and WC could be cumbersome due to we have to use a workaround to listen events like we saw on _02 Simple Form_ example:

 ```javascript
 export class Form extends Component {